ChrisChinchilla/carbon-aware-keda-operator/README.md

 ## How to use it

-Once the "carbon aware KEDA operator" is installed, you can deploy a custom resource called `CarbonAwareKedaScaler` to set the max replicas, KEDA can scale up to, based on carbon intensity.
+Once the "carbon aware KEDA operator" is installed ([from the releases](https://github.com/Azure/carbon-aware-keda-operator/releases)), you can deploy a custom resource called `CarbonAwareKedaScaler` to set the max replicas, KEDA can scale up to, based on carbon intensity.

 The `CarbonAwareKedaScaler` CRD defines the following settings: